Azure/azure-iot-sdk-c/doc/devbox_setup.md

 > This builds x86 libraries.
 To build for x64 for Visual Studio 2015, modify the cmake generator argument: `cmake .. -G "Visual Studio 14 2015 Win64"` or for Visual Studio 2017, `cmake .. -G "Visual Studio 15 2017 Win64"`

-If project generation completes successfully, you should see a Visual Studio solution file (.sln) under the `cmake` folder.
+When the project generation completes successfully, you should see a Visual Studio solution file (.sln) under the `cmake` folder.
 To build the SDK, do one of the following:

 - Open **cmake\azure_iot_sdks.sln** in Visual Studio and build it, **OR**
 - Run the following command in the command prompt you used to generate the project files: